bcgov/data-publication/pages/dps_bcdc_w_2.md

 # BC DATA CATALOGUE PUBLICATION WORKFLOW

-**This document is being update to correstpond with the BC Data Catalogue Beta release**
+**This document is being updated to correspond with the BC Data Catalogue Beta release**

 When data is published to the DataBC Program through any of its services, as well as published under the [Open Government Licence - British Columbia](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61) it must also have a metadata record in the BC Data Catalogue.
 DataBC has well documented Data Standards and Guidelines that are followed throughout the process for metadata creation.
-The workflows described below will guide you through what your reponsibilities are as a publisher to the BC Data Catalogue and how to create a metadata record in the BC Data Catalogue.
+The workflows described below will guide you through what your responsibilities are as a publisher to the BC Data Catalogue and how to create a metadata record in the BC Data Catalogue.

 This page is written in the context that you have reviewed all information in the 'Documentation Review' section.